Skip to main content

 • Sept.–Nov.
 2026: public comment period (60 days) for draft report

-• The survey for any facility participating in recycling collection and processing activities is available online now.
+• For any facility participating in recycling collection and processing activities, please contact the MPCA for a unique link as this is a password-protected survey.
 The MPCA will use the survey to better understand how facilities are classified, what they are currently sorting, and what they could potentially be sorting in the future.

-• The survey for counties will close soon.
-The MPCA will use the survey to gather data on service provisions by county, operational and performance data, and contractual agreements and cost data.
+• The survey for counties has been sent to each Minnesota county SCORE contact; contact MPCA with questions.
+The MPCA will use this survey to gather data on service provisions by county, operational and performance data, and contractual agreements and cost data.
 Counties may be invited to participate in small group meetings and/or interviews as a follow-up to this survey.

-• The survey for haulers will open soon.
+• For the survey for haulers, contact the MPCA for a unique link as this is a password-protected survey.
 The MPCA will use the survey to gather data on costs and service provisions for single-family residential, multifamily households, and other covered entities such as schools and government buildings.

-• The survey for recyclers will open soon.
-This survey is for recyclers of covered materials that were collected in Minnesota and out-of-state markets that recycle in Minnesota.
+• For the survey for recyclers of covered materials that were collected in Minnesota and out-of-state markets that recycle in Minnesota, contact the MPCA for a unique link as this is a password-protected survey.
 The MPCA will use the survey to gather data on how covered materials are currently recycled in Minnesota, the quantity of materials recycled, and challenges with contamination at recycling markets.

 Preliminary assessment